Baked Vanilla Donuts

 Making your donut batter is so fast and easy.
 Just follow these straightforward steps:

-Step 1: Preheat your oven and spray two 6-count donut molds very well with cooking spray.
+Step 1: Preheat your oven and spray two 6-count donut pan very well with cooking spray.

-Tip: While I was trying to be fancy and I put the batter into a piping bag, for the average person, just put the batter in a large Ziplock bag, seal, snip off a bottom corner, and pipe in into the cavities.
+Tip: While I was trying to be fancy, I put the batter into a piping bag, for the average person, just put the batter in a large Ziplock bag, seal, snip off a bottom corner, and pipe it into the cavities.
+Use a paper towel to clean off the center hole area or other areas of the doughnut pans if you’re a little messy.

 How to Make Glazed Donuts with Different Color Glazes